zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 ## Installation

 Add the [Dependencies](#dependencies) listed above from the Marketplace.
-On marketplace, the Mendix Cloud GenAI connector is bundled inside of the [GenAI for Mendix module](https://marketplace.mendix.com/link/component/227931) which also contains GenAI commmons operations and logic.
+On the Marketplace, the Mendix Cloud GenAI connector is bundled inside of the [GenAI for Mendix module]( add) which also contains GenAI commons operations and logic.
 To import this module into your app, follow the instructions in the [Use Marketplace Content](/appstore/use-content/).

 ## Configuration